Prabir-Khanra/Weather-App/README.md

 # Weather-App
-Here ,I have created a Weather measurement website with html, css3, JavaScript and node.js
+Here ,I have created a Weather Detection website with html, css3, JavaScript and node.js